manuelp/jfilter/README.md

 The public API exposed by this library (and significant for the versioning policy) is:

-* `me.manuelp.jfilter.Filter` as the base class of every filter.
+* `me.manuelp.siftj.Filter` as the base class of every filter.
-* `me.manuelp.jfilter.Filters` with its generic filtering functions.
+* `me.manuelp.siftj.Filters` with its generic filtering functions.
-* `me.manuelp.jfilter.sql.SqlFilter` as the contract of a SQL filter.
+* `me.manuelp.siftj.sql.SqlFilter` as the contract of a SQL filter.